guybushnell/python/Graphics/README.md

 Animate a ball bouncing around the screen.

+* draw the ball
+* modify it's position by its velocity
+* if it's gone off the left or right edge of the window, reverse the x-velocity
+* if it's gone off the top or bottom of the window, reverse the y-velocity
+* repeat...

 ## bouncing_ball2.py

 Adds sound for the bounce and simulate the effect of gravity on the ball.

+* add a small constant to the y-velocity every time the ball is moved to give the effect of gravity

 ## bouncing_ball3.py

 Animate multiple balls at once.
 No sound this time since it could be a bit annoying!

+* create a list of balls `[ [x y vx vy] ... ]` with random positions and velocities
+* for every ball in the list, perform the actions listed for [bouncing_ball1.py](#bouncing_ball1.py) above

 ## Exercises
-- Modify **bouncing_ball3.py** to give each ball it's own colour.
+1. Modify **bouncing_ball3.py** to give each ball it's own colour.
-- Remove each ball from the screen once it stops bouncing.
+1. Remove each ball from the screen once it stops bouncing.
+1. Remove balls that collide.
+Hint: use `math.dist(point1, point2)` to test the distance between each ball

 # Starbust / Flower